Find Affordable College Courses

 Gainesville, FL

-With a ranking of #9, University of Florida-Online did quite well on this year’s most popular schools for public health students working on their online bachelor’s degree.
-Located in the midsize city of Gainesville, UF Online is a public college with a medium-sized student population.
+University of Florida-Online landed the #9 spot in the 2023 rankings for the most popular online bachelor’s degree public health programs.
+Located in the city of Gainesville, UF Online is a public school with a medium-sized student population.

 Women make up 85% of the public health majors at the school.